Robert Stokvis

 Stamp designer: Anita Kern Edition: 200 000

-The special postmark, which was issued only on the first day of the stamp's publication (31/03/2022), features a quote by Amos Vogel: “Filme sehen ist eine Art zu denken.”
+The special postmark, which was issued only on the first day of the stamp's publication (31/03/2022), features a quote which is attributed to Amos Vogel

 The Austrian Film Museum offers various film postcards featuring the special issue stamp with the special postmark.